 4) Does the video need to explain something?

 Explainer and informational videos will almost always need a script.
 This is especially true if the subject matter is complex.
 You’ll need the opportunity to collect your thoughts about the subject matter and organize them in a script.
+You will almost always need a script for this genre.

 5) Does it have to be one or the other?

 Absolutely not!
 Mixing scripted content with interviews often works great.
 For instance, if your video needs to convey information that you’re unable to glean from your interview subjects then inserting a scripted voice-over will often be appropriate and necessary.
+This is a common practice in documentary and corporate video genres.

 Things to Keep in Mind for Script-Based Videos: